devceejay/devceejay/README.md

 ## About Me:

-I’m Chijioke Nwabasili, a Front-End Web Developer with a keen eye for design and a solid foundation in HTML, CSS, and a growing expertise in JavaScript.
+I’m Chijioke Nwabasili, an aspiring Front-End Web Developer with a keen eye for design and a solid foundation in HTML, CSS, and a growing expertise in JavaScript.
 I’m passionate about creating responsive, interactive, and visually appealing websites that prioritize exceptional user experiences.

  I focus on writing clean, maintainable code while following modern design principles to build functional and engaging digital solutions.
 Currently, I’m expanding my JavaScript skills through structured learning and hands-on projects at <a href="https://www.linkedin.com/company/dotcampus-co">Dot Campus</a>.